-It is important for individuals with POTS to consider employment opportunities that are conducive to your particular POTS status.
-Jobs that are sedentary are perfect if brain fog is not a significant symptom for you!
-Employment opportunities that can be done while sitting will reduce symptomatic flares.
-Look for something that you think you can physically accomplish on a regular basis.
-Large and/or government companies often have target numbers for disabled employees and are better able to provide the flexibility that you need to deal with your illness.
+It is important for individuals with POTS to consider employment opportunities that are conducive to their particular POTS symptoms.
+Jobs that can be done while sitting might reduce symptomatic flares.
+Large and/or government companies often have target numbers for disabled employees and might be more willing to provide the flexibility that you need to deal with your illness.

 Thinking about Work Accommodations